In this section of the website, you will find information about our approach to teaching English at Howletch Lane Primary School.

 ‘English has a pre-eminent place in education and in society.
 A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.’

 These aims are embedded across our English lessons and the wider curriculum.
 We have a rigorous and well organised English curriculum that provides many purposeful opportunities for reading, writing and discussion.
 We use a wide variety of quality texts and resources to motivate and inspire our children.
-Each day, children take part in Whole Class Reading lessons whereby the teacher tactfully selects rich texts to enable discussion, excitement and development of language, which in turn, inspires our children to incorporate language from these texts in their own writing.
+Each day, children have the opportunity to develop their written skills in a way that reflects their own creative flair.
+We plan and provide English lessons that have the desired impact to develop the children’s fundamental knowledge of the English language.
+Alongside this, we implement a creative and fluid approach that is designed to engage our writers.

 Impact